blueag8/Super-Scholar/Super Scholar.md

 Build a Memory Game.

 **External Users Goals**
+To have fun playing a game.

+**Site Owner's Goal**
-To have fun playing a game
+To have fun playing the game and build a game other's emjoy playing.

+Potentia